soundpress/RulesOfNYC/docs/c19/index.rst

    (2) Vacant lots.
 In a vacant lot, unless the operator of the vehicle has the written permission of the lot's owner so to park and has otherwise complied with §§ 10-112 and 10-113 of the Administrative Code.

    (3) Marginal street and waterfronts.
-On a marginal street or waterfront, as defined in 34 RCNY § 4-01(b) of these rules.
+On a marginal street or waterfront, as defined in 34 RCNY § 4-01(b).

 (h) On-street and off-street metered zones.